Be your child's own 11+ tutor: your step-by-step guide

 11+ resources: what's available for parents?

-Before you buy mountains of 11+ practice papers, it is worth bearing in mind that you can find a selection free 11+ practice papers, as well as other 11+ preparation materials, on the internet.
+Before you buy mountains of 11+ practice papers, it is worth bearing in mind that you can find a selection of free 11+ practice papers, as well as other 11+ preparation materials like free 11+ vocabulary flashcards, on the internet.
 This will give you a good idea of what your child will have to face in the 11+ exam.

 Before you ask your child to sit down with you and answer some questons, attempt the questions yourself.
 It doesn’t matter if you get some wrong; the important point is that you as a parent will understand what is involved and get an idea of how you'll have to prepare – together – for the exam.